JustinWelsh/codeup-blog/exercises/security.md

                 .and()
                 .authorizeRequests()
                 .antMatchers(
-                        "/ads/create", // only authenticated users can create ads "/ads/{id}/edit" // only authenticated users can edit ads )
+                        "/posts/create", // only authenticated users can create posts "/posts/{id}/edit" // only authenticated users can edit post )
                 .authenticated()
         ;